SamirIngley/Desktop-Profiles/README.md

 * 3 of the most common paths for locations of Applications on Mac are shown there at the bottom between the short lines, like in the picture, copy and paste those -> don't forget to change {USER-NAME} to your computer user name, then type `done`

-### 4. Lastly, repeat step 3 after you got a success message for creating the app directory.
+### 5. Lastly, repeat step 3 after you successfully created the app directory.
+One of two things will have happened...

+* If the example profile shows up - you're done!
+The `desk` command shows you the available profiles.

-#### Now, when you type desk you should see the example profile show up, if you do - you're done, check out the commands below!
-If you are prompted to enter the paths again, just hist Ctrl + C to exit and type `desk` again - now you should see the example profile show up!
+* However, if it asks you to input the paths again, just type `Ctrl` + `C` to exit and type `desk` again - now you should see the example profile show up!

 * Any trouble? [:boom: Errors](https://github.com/SamirIngley/Desktop-Profiles/blob/master/README.md#boom-errors)